ansible/ansible-documentation/docs/docsite/rst/plugins/connection.rst

 ``ssh`` plugins
 ---------------

-Because ssh is the default protocol used in system administration and the protocol most used in Ansible, ssh options are included in the command line tools.
+Because SSH is the default protocol used in system administration and the protocol most used in Ansible, SSH options are included in the command line tools.
 See :ref:`ansible-playbook` for more details.

 .. _enabling_connection: